Post By rolygate

 This is left over from the days of Ni-Cad batteries, when they were the only rechargeables available.
 These cells had a memory effect and if you didn't fully recharge them, they would 'learn' the reduced charge level and not accept a full charge; and since, over time, the charge accepted also reduces, it leads to early battery death.

 This is all over and done with now, lithium cells have no memory.
-It has been suggested that it may be better to 'fully-charge' a lithium cell the first time it is used, but since the best chargers don't go past 4.18 volts, this would be impossible anyway.
+It has been suggested that it may be better to 'fully-charge' a lithium cell the first time it is used, and that would be 4.21v.

 It might also be worth considering that the concepts of 'fully charged' or 'fully discharged' don't really exist for batteries: what you have is a voltage range at the top end where reduced service life becomes more prevalent the higher the charge voltage is, and the charge capacity also becomes affected; and the same at the bottom end for discharge voltages, where the lower the voltage goes, degradation increases.
 All you are really doing is agreeing to voltages that are a fair balance between performance vs service life.
 Going beyond a certain value, at either end, leads to degraded performance; and there is a value at which the amount of damage increases rapidly.